md-aintright/project-2/README.md

 JS Library not covered in class - Leaflet _______

-Pull lat/lon data using an API (Census?) and merge with happiest city data for cities.
+Pull lat/lon data using an API (Census?) and merge with happiest city data on cities.

 Data for happiest cities from 2017-2020